gbtb/elm-gen/README.md

 Also look at functional tests in ts/MainTests.ts and correspondent files in tests_data folder.

 ### Config
 Some configuration (mostly about naming) can be applied from config json-file.
-Example of it can be found in tests_data folder.
+Example of config can be found in tests_data folder.
 It's correspondent Elm type representation resides in Config.elm

 ### Meta-Comments